Technical Intern - Systems Engineering Integration & Test at Ball Aerospace

 - Degree must be from a university, college, or school which is accredited by an agency recognized by the US Secretary of Education, US Department of Education.

-- Excellent interpersonal skills, communication and teamwork are a must.
+- Excellent interpersonal skills, communication, and teamwork.

 - Experience with Microsoft Office tools.